 Authors are advised to submit a brief synopsis (100-200 words) and sample text before submitting a completed article.
 A detailed style guide is available on request.

 Please email your proposal to email@example.com.
 We will respond to all submissions.

-Please send your letter to the editor to us by email (email@example.com),
+Please send your letter to the editor by email (firstname.lastname@example.org),

 or by post to: